richardhuskey/asteroid_impact/src/doc/scriptjson.rst

 The ``text`` step will display text specified in the ``text`` attribute on the screen for the specified duration with no available interaction to the player.
 The ``duration`` must be specified.

+An optional ``"title"`` attribute can be specified to show a title at the otp of the screen.

 The text will be wrapped to fit on screen, but you can include newlines in the string and they will be included on string.
 Newlines in JSON must be escaped like ``\n``.

 For example, here is text step with two lines of text with a blank line in between using two newline characters. ::